tmotl/Repetier-Firmware/README.md

 M3939 Fn St1 Pt2 Ex Iy Rm	- to messure a curve of your Filaments velocity over digits -> viscosity.

-M3920 Sb - to go into or switch back from SilentMode (This will lower your Stepper-Current to another profile)
+M3920 Sb - to go into or switch back from SilentMode (This will lower your steppers current to an alternative profile)
-Removed all Compilerwarnings and Compilererrors within the original Firmware.
+Removed all compiler warnings and errors within the original Firmware.
 Included some Fixes the original developers of the branch "repetier/Repetier-Firmware" committed to their firmware.
 Upgraded the Firmware to the latest RF.01.37 (2017-01-20)
 Activated the X35 Temperature-Sensor for RF2000.

 _by Nibbels/Wessix_:
-M3909 Pn Sm			- See "SensiblePressure"
+M3909 Pn Sm			- See "Nibbels/Wessix SenseOffset"

 ## mhier Z-Offset-Scan
 * M3900	Xn Ym Sy Px 			- Run a Z-Offset Scan at the specified Location.